How do I use an NGINX proxy to access OpenSearch Dashboards with Amazon Cognito authentication from outside a VPC?

 Use NGINX to configure an Amazon Elastic Compute Cloud (Amazon EC2) instance as a proxy server.
 The proxy server then forwards browser requests to Amazon Cognito and OpenSearch Dashboards.

-Note: This solution works for native Amazon Cognito users only.
+Note: The following resolution works only for native Amazon Cognito users.

 You can also use an SSH tunnel or Client VPN to access OpenSearch Dashboards from outside a VPC with Amazon Cognito authentication.
 For more information, see How can I use Amazon Cognito authentication to access OpenSearch Dashboards from outside of a VPC?